argenos/nldates-obsidian/README.md

 ## Commands and hotkeys

-Starting on v0.3.2, in addition to the hotkey (default `CTRL/CMD + Y`) to parse the selected date, the following commands are also available:
+Starting on v0.3.2, in addition to the hotkey to parse the selected date, the following commands are also available (note that hotkeys are unset by default starting on v0.4.1):

 #### Natural Language Dates: Date Picker
 Opens the date picker menu